willallstet/reverse-p5-editor/README.md

 # Welcome to reverse p5 editor!
-This is a simple tool that swaps the traditional place of canvas and code editor.
-Instead of writing your p5 code and seeing it manifest on the canvas, you can now draw and see what code makes your drawing possible.
+This is a p5.js[https://p5js.org/] prototype I made that switches the canvas and code editor, translating what you draw into code!
+Yet again, I was interested in adding a new avenue to exploring code for novices.
+With this tool, the user can see the graphic changes directly, plainly reflected in the corresponding code!
+Try it out here[https://willallstet.github.io/reverse-p5-editor/].